EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

  }
 ```

-Since, we will be using soft delete feature in our API, we will use [Global Query Filters](https://learn.microsoft.com/en-us/ef/core/querying/filtering) to filter out the deleted records from our table.
+Since we will be using soft delete feature in our API, we will use [Global Query Filters](https://learn.microsoft.com/en-us/ef/core/querying/filtering) to filter out the deleted records from our table.
 So, we configure the query filters in `OnModelCreating` using the `HasQueryFilter` API in `InvoiceDbContext.cs`.
-After which, the file should look like below
+After which, the file should look like below.

 ```diff
 public InvoiceDbContext(DbContextOptions<InvoiceDbContext> options)